 Designer series with umpteen choices of shells and finishes.
 Then you’re into the Masters, a series that’s been going forever and has so many variations it’s easy to get completely befuddled.

 Now Pearl has trimmed the Masters down to just two variations - Masters Maple Reserve (MRV) and Masters Maple Complete (MCT).
-These are equally professional quality drums, but cheaper largely on account of the variations being restricted.
+These are equally professional quality drum kits, but cheaper largely on account of the variations being restricted.
 In particular MRV has thin shells with reinforcing rings, while the MCT has straight sided shells.

 Often when drum companies say maple they mean maple with various fillers.
 The Masters Reserve is 100 percent maple of that North American variety so beloved of drum builders.
 It’s also taken off the same stack that Pearl uses for its Masterworks shells.